Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 As there are several stages to a season, there are also several signs of it occurring.
 Some are more obvious than others and not all dogs display the full range of symptoms.
 If you have a female dog, especially a puppy, it is important to watch for signs as she reaches 6 months of her first season.
 After this, expect to see similar signs every 6 months throughout her life, or until she is spayed.

 - Swollen vulva: This is your dog's genitalia, but also where she urinates from.
-It usually becomes noticeably enlarged during a season, but may be harder to see on a long-haired dog
+It usually becomes noticeably enlarged during a season, but might be harder to see on a long-haired dog.

 - Increased urination: Your dog may begin to urinate more often during her season, she may also begin to mark (where she does lots of small pees as she is being walked).
 The urine is full of hormones and pheromones that tell a male dog she is in season and by marking a female dog is advertising herself to them.